-For the photoshoot, the bride-to-be wore a stunning Floral Hepburn Sheath dress from Black Halo and paired it with a natural makeup look by makeup artist Tara Dowburd.
-She wore her hair in a relaxed, curly 'do.
+For the photoshoot, the bride-to-be wore a stunning Floral Hepburn sheath dress from Black Halo and paired it with a natural makeup look by makeup artist Tara Dowburd.
+She wore her hair relaxed and wavy.
 Her fiancé donned a casual dark green t-shirt and grey pants for the photos.
-The photoshoot, which was shot by photographer Rebecca Yale and styled by Troy Williams of Simply Troy Lifestyle + Events, took place in Franklin Canyon Park in Los Angeles California.
+The photoshoot took place in Franklin Canyon Park in Los Angeles, California.

 "We had no idea that park existed!
 It was like you went through all these desolate curves in the hills and then on the other side was this hidden gem!
 We're definitely going to do a lot of picnics there," the couple said in a joint statement to Brides.
 "We did a lot of picnics in April and May before we went public with our relationship because it's such a private kind of date."